kylifornication-code/thedrizzle/docs/blog/posts/Dead-Internet-Project.md

     ### What I built and why I built it:

-    A modularized MCP powered Chrome plugin that allows one to rght click on text in their browser and choose a couple different options to analyze the text.
+    A modularized MCP powered Chrome plugin that allows one to right click on text in their browser and choose a couple different options to analyze the text.

     I built this tool because I'm starting some graduate studies in the fall and I've heard the submissions are reviewed for AI.
 I often use AI but don't rely on it and want to assure what I'm writing doesn't get flagged.
 I've also been interested in using FAST API to build an MCP server, especially with docker.
 And I believe the best way to learn is to *do*.

     ### Why it matters:

     Many AI validation tools like Grammarly and others require you to copy and paste text into their sites/portals to evaluate it.
 Personally, the UX flow just isn't great, unless you're having it review large papers.
 Apple recently came out with "Writing Tools" built into Apple Intelligence in the context menu and it covers typical AI use cases like proofreading, summarization, rewriting, and making the writing sound different (friendly, professional, concise).
 It doesn't cover use cases for analyzing text for AI drafting like what I was looking for.
 I often look for tooling that is easy to use, easy to build upon, and easy to customize.

+    **Also, ever wonder if someone uses AI in their social posts?** I've wondered the same as a scroll on LinkedIn.
+This tool lets me check whenever I'm curious. 🤔

 <!-- more -->